 Hoxby concludes that evidence suggests that the scarcity of adults with advanced cognitive skills affects adolescents more than younger children.
 Middle schools in “deserts” may lack funding or find it hard to recruit skilled teachers.
 Low population density in some areas may prevent schools from being large enough to offer specialized classes.

 But it may just come down to a relative neglect of early adolescents, she told Brookings.
 “Schools and communities do not always feel a sense of urgency about them, compared with younger or older children.”

 In any case, she views the “deserts” as opportunities.
 “I believe that the vast majority of children can acquire advanced cognitive skills, as I define them.
 Deserts bloom when they get water.
 How do we know what can be attained unless we attend to the period at which the brain is most receptive?” she asked.

 The paper also provides speculative evidence on possible links between advanced cognitive skills, economic fatalism, social trust, and politics.
 Students who reach the end of high school without acquiring advanced cognitive skills may see little hope for achieving economic security, Hoxby writes.
 They may resent and distrust intellectual “elites” with better prospects and support politicians who oppose trade and immigration.

 Hoxby, Caroline M. 2021.
-“Advanced Cognitive Skill Deserts in the U.S.: Their Likely Causes and Implications.”
-BPEA Conference Draft, Spring.
+“Advanced Cognitive Skill Deserts in the United States: Their Likely Causes and Implications.”
+Brookings Papers on Economic Activity, Spring, 317-351.

 Conflict of Interest Disclosure